- Aim of this guidance

 - Criminal record checks cost money, can sometimes take quite a while and can cause delays.

-- Having carried out a criminal record assessment, you may feel confident in enabling the applicant to start in their role, subject to certain conditions.
+- Having carried out a criminal record assessment, you may feel confident in enabling the applicant to start in their role.

 - Sometimes applicants can be uncertain about their official criminal record and so may unintentionally disclose on a self-disclosure form something they didn’t need to (and that you legally shouldn’t consider), or not disclose something that you’ve asked them to disclose.

-Our general approach is that, to ensure you give proper consideration to the relevance of an applicant’s criminal record in a timely way, you should conduct an assessment as soon as possible after you’ve identified the successful applicant.
-There’s no reason why an assessment cannot be carried out before a formal check, so long as you cross-reference the results of the check (once it’s available) with what has been considered during the recruitment process.
+To ensure you give proper consideration to the relevance of an applicant’s criminal record in a timely way, you should conduct an assessment as soon as possible after you’ve identified the successful applicant.
+There’s no reason why an assessment cannot be carried out before a formal check, so long as you cross-reference the check with what has been considered during the recruitment process.

 Carrying out a criminal record assessment